Tomatoes are the ideal ingredient in a variety of different recipes.

 Item 2 – What you grow them in – Soil or Water

-There are 2 ways to grow tomatoes indoors:
+As mentiond earlier there are 2 ways to grow tomatoes at home:

 - Either in soil in a pot or tub